 There are two ways to recharge:

-1. Scratch cards are available from the same locations as connection packs;
+1. Scratch cards or special receipts with 16-digit numbers, available from the same locations as connection packs;

 2. Electronic recharge, renewal and top-ups made from physical stores, certain bank ATMs within Greece, and online via cash/debit/credit card, e-banking and remotely.

 Each company has its own set of denominations ranging from €1 to €50.
-To get a sense of the options available, click the brand of interest: Cosmote Renewal, Vodafone Top Up, or Wind Airtime Renewal.
+To get a sense of the options available, click the brand of interest: Cosmote Top Up, Vodafone Top Up, or Wind Airtime Renewal.

 Unless otherwise stated, a Greek SIM card and the credit or units are good for one year from the date of last recharge, renewal or top-up.
-If you haven’t added credit in 12 months, the remaining credits (if any) will be erased and the phone number deactivated. *
+Simply using your phone is not sufficient.
+If you haven’t added credit in 12 months, the remaining credits (if any) will be erased and the phone number deactivated.

 Changing device